j4ke-m4loney/ai-jobs-australia-v1/EMAIL_BATCHING_GUIDE.md

 2. **Applications 2-5 within 1 hour**: Queued for batching 📦
 3. **At 5 applications OR 1 hour elapsed**: Sends digest email 📧
 4. **Reset counter and repeat** 🔄

+### Lazy Processing (No Cron Required!)
+- When each new application arrives, first check for overdue batches
+- Process any batches older than 1 hour automatically
+- Then handle the new application with normal batching logic
+- Works perfectly with free Vercel hosting!

 ### Database Tables